-In preparing the 2022/23 LTFP, the following underpinning principles have been adopted:
+In preparing the 2023/24 LTFP, the following underpinning principles have been adopted:

-- the range and service level for existing services offered to the community is maintained - the financial position must remain secure - our financial performance should aim towards meeting industry benchmarks and the long term financial sustainability of Council.
+- the range and service level for existing services offered to the community is maintained - the financial position must remain secure - our financial performance should aim towards meeting industry benchmarks and the longterm financial sustainability of Council.

-Rate Peg Forecasts
+Rate Peg

-IPART has included in the rate peg calculations for 2022/23, for the first time, a population growth factor, with the base rate peg set at 0.7%, excluding any population growth.
-The individual rate peg for Ballina Shire for 2022/23 has been set, by IPART, at 0.7%, with no population growth factor included, due to the number of supplementary land valuations issued by Council during the past 12 months.
+The individual rate peg for Ballina Shire for 2023/24 has been set, by IPART, at 3.9%, which is inclusive of 0.2% population growth factor due to the number of supplementary land valuations issued by Council during the past 12 months.